 When we first came on holiday to Lisbon in 2016, before deciding to move here permanently, we booked a lovely apartment in the heart of Chiado.
 And we were so glad we did.

-Trendy Chiado is the ideal neighbourhood to stay in, in Lisbon in my opinion.
-Especially if you want to be in the centre of the city and within walking distance of many attractions.
+Trendy Chiado is the ideal neighbourhood to stay in, in Lisbon if you want to be in the centre of the city and within walking distance of many attractions.
 It really has it all.
-Good Lisbon transport links, easily walk-able, lots of attractions, shopping, next door to Bairro Alto (the party district) and great restaurants and bars too.
+Good transport links, easily walkable, lots of attractions, shopping, next door to Bairro Alto (the party district) and great restaurants and bars too.

 It is no wonder that many choose Chiado as their preferred spot to stay in Lisbon.
 The only negative being, with its popularity also inevitably comes the flood of tourists.
 As such, it does tend to get busy and very touristy and this may be a downer for some.

-But either way if you want to be situated in the hustle and bustle of downtown Lisbon, then Chiado is without a shadow of a doubt your best bet!
+But either way, if you want to be situated in the hustle and bustle of downtown Lisbon, then Chiado is your best bet!

 Top attractions in Chiado:

-- If you happen to be in Lisbon over the summer months then I can highly recommend the stunning light show, Lisbon Under the Stars at the Carmo Churh ruins.
-It’s a beautiful light display showcasing the history of Lisbon and Portugal, set against the ruins of the church and was for us a truly unforgettable experience.
+1) If you happen to be in Lisbon over the summer months then I can highly recommend the stunning light show, Lisbon Under the Stars at Carmo Church.
+It’s a beautiful light display showcasing the history of Lisbon and Portugal set against the ruins of the church and was an unforgettable experience.

-For more info on these two events, go read up on my blog post detailing Unique Things to do in Lisbon!
+For more info on these, go read up on my blog post detailing Unique Things to do in Lisbon!

 Where to stay in Chiado: